cleong98/animate-search-app/PROMPTS.md

 ## how i can handle network error and global error in react

 ## why image has lazy property how there can optimize my performance?

+## in common video website should i format rating from two decimal point convert to one decimal point